Is 5% a good monthly SaaS Churn Rate? Read on to learn the answer…

 Then, once the customer is up and running your only job is to ensure they keep realizing (more and more) value from your service.

 While you may not add years to your customer lifetime or eliminate churn entirely, what could you do with an extra 6 months of revenue from your customers on average?
 What would that do to your company valuation?

 Let me be clear… I’ve way over-simplified how to calculate churn for this post because I want you to start thinking about how churn can affect you and not get caught up in the details or turned off by crazy math.

 The reality is that while churn is often seen as a linear function, customer retention is generally charted as a curve with actual losses – both customer and revenue – progressively decelerating.

 But rather than going into how to waterfall out monthly revenue from the declining customer base, using cohort analysis, determining estimated customer lifetime, measuring revenue vs. customer (logo) churn, etc., I just wanted to present the simplest of real life examples to get you thinking.

 What would you do today if you realized you had a churn rate that was too high?
 If you don’t know, that’s what I’m here for.

 Let’s Fix Your Churn Problem!

-For immediate consultation and advice on fixing your churn problem, schedule at least a 15-minute meeting with me via Clarity.
+For immediate consultation and advice on fixing your churn problem, schedule a 60-minute meeting with me via Clarity.
 If you feel a more involved engagement is required for me to help you, email me with the specifics of your situation (as much detail as you’re comfortable giving) and we’ll setup a meeting to work through the particulars.